Garden waste collection subscriptions

 You may also take your garden waste to the Household Reuse and Recycling Centre at Devon Street SE15.
-You may also want to buy a compost bin for your garden, which is available at a subsidised rate via our website.
+You may also want to buy a compost bin for your garden, which is available at a subsidised rate via our compost at home page.

 I have received an error message when going through the website what should I do?